lsk123/NLTK-Entity-Extraction/README.md

 NLTK-Entity-Extraction
 ======================

-Named Entity Extraction ih python using NLTK
+Named Entity Extraction in Python using NLTK